 International Divorce: Financial Settlements

-Different countries have very different financial outcomes in divorce.
-The UK is known to be flexible when it comes to division of property and spousal maintenance, whereas some countries work to fixed rules such as a percentage of the main earner’s income.
-Many have very restrictive rules.
-This range of approaches taken by different countries means that getting the jurisdiction right at the beginning is absolutely crucial.
-However, it is worth remembering that a court order is only effective in the county that made it.
-There may or may not be ways to enforce it elsewhere and it is important to consider this in advance.
-If the financial assets are elsewhere, the spouse may in some cases have a problem getting their share, so it’s always wise to seek legal advice to understand your options.
+Countries around the world have very different approaches to financial settlements on divorce.
+The UK is known to be flexible when it comes to division of property and spousal maintenance.
+In contrast some countries work to fixed rules such as a percentage of the main earner’s income.
+Other countries or jurisdictions have very restrictive rules.
+These variations in approach by different countries means that getting the jurisdiction right at the beginning is absolutely crucial.
+It’s also worth remembering that a court order is only effective in the county that made it.
+There may or may not be ways to enforce the ruling elsewhere and it is important to consider this in advance.
+If, for example financial assets awarded to one spouse are located elsewhere, that spouse may in some cases have a problem getting what he or she is entitled to.
+It’s always wise therefore to seek legal advice at the outset so you understand your options.

 Children In International Divorce